-If you have decided that you need some help with your financial planning, knowing where to begin to find a good adviser can be a daunting task.
+If you have decided that you need some help with your expat financial planning, knowing where to begin to find a good expat adviser can be a daunting task.

-There is no shortage of information available online, but the difficulty is, sometimes there’s just too damn much information and filtering through it all can be a tedious and time-consuming task.
+There is no shortage of information available online, but the difficulty is, sometimes there’s just too damn much information.

-And you’ll often come away feeling more confused than when you started.
+And more often than not, you’ll come away feeling more confused than when you started.

-Then there’s the actual prospect of meeting with a financial adviser for the first time, which might feel quite intimidating, particularly if you don’t have a great knowledge of finance and investing.
+Then there’s the actual prospect of meeting with an expat financial adviser for the first time, which might feel quite intimidating, particularly if you don’t have a great knowledge of finance and investing.

 And let’s face it, why would you, unless you work in the finance industry or have a particular interest in investing?